MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 7. (optional) Select **Grant Consent** and follow the wizard.

     This step will grant consent to the API.
 This step is only required if you haven't granted consent from the Azure portal in task 1.
-You can only complete this step if you've configured a redirect URL in the registered Microsoft Entra ID app.
+You can only complete this step if you've configured a redirect URL in the registered Microsoft Entra app.

    > [!TIP]
-   > Pre-consent can be done by adding the Microsoft Entra ID application to the **Adminagents** group in the partner tenant.
+   > Pre-consent can be done by adding the Microsoft Entra application to the **Adminagents** group in the partner tenant.
 For more information, see [Pre-consent your app for all your customers](/graph/auth-cloudsolutionprovider#pre-consent-your-app-for-all-your-customers) in the Graph documentation.

 ## Calling API and web services OAuth2Flows

-After the Microsoft Entra ID application has been set up and access has been granted, you're ready to make API and web service calls to [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
+After the Microsoft Entra application has been set up and access has been granted, you're ready to make API and web service calls to [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

 For most cases, use the `AcquireTokenByAuthorizationCode` method from the OAuth 2.0 module.
 For more information, see [Microsoft identity platform and OAuth 2.0 authorization code flow](/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 To explore an example, see [OAuth2Flows](https://github.com/microsoft/BCTech/blob/master/samples/OAuth2Flows/TestOAuth2Flows.Page.al).